 Traction and Active Traction Control Indicator symbols.
 These symbols indicate that the systems has been activated and doing its job to maintain traction in slippery conditions, hence the green color.
 Like other text indicators, they intend to inform more directly than diagrams.

 Color is important.
-A yellow indicator, particularly if it is accompanied by the Master Warning, indicates a problem with the system that your dealer should address.
+A yellow/amber indicator, particularly if it is accompanied by the Master Warning, indicates a problem with the system that your dealer or authorized service center should address.
 The systems will likely be turned off as well if the Check Engine light is on.

 These symbols indicate Dynamic Traction Control (DTC) and Traction Control System (TCS) Warnings, variants in the name.
 Again, green or amber indicates the system is on and functioning or that the system has a malfunction, respectively.
 The TCS light will also be illuminated if the system is turned off using its control switch.